kostaskougios/spi/diExample/README.md

 This is an example of how dependency injection can be applied on spark applications to allow a layered approach to pipelines, simplify component creation, wiring and testing.

-A lot of spark applications start of as a code in objects.
+A lot of spark applications start as code in objects.
 This is due to the way spark runs code in the driver and executor and to avoid spark serializing components.
 But having all components as objects is hard to manage and to test.